Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Introduction

 Section \ref{subsect:range} is devoted to the following problem: given a centroaffine curve $\g$, for which $c$ do $c$-related curves exist?
 We provide a complete answer to this question.
 This result is a centroaffine analog of Menzin's conjecture -- now a theorem, originally formulated for hatchet planimeters, but it also applies to the bicycle model, see \cite{LT} or \cite{FLT}.

-Section \ref{sect:SBfirst} comprises a variety of results on self-B\"acklund curves.
+Section \ref{sect:SBfirst} comprises several results on self-B\"acklund curves.
 In Theorem \ref{thm:infdef} we prove that a non-trivial infinitesimal deformation of a central conic as a self-B\"acklund curve exists if and only if either $\alpha=\pi/2$ or $\alpha$ satisfies the equation

 for some integer $k\geq 4$.
 A similar result is known for bicycle curves, see \cite{Tab06}.